Sunday, January 16, 2022

 Chicago: Pandillas Salvajes

 Chicago: Pandillas Salvajes is such an usual movie and what is it that makes it unusual?
-Well for one, the movie seems to want be taken serious as in like trying to show us the cruelty of gang life and yet also seems to exploit it as well.
-The movie begins with leading man Mario acting like he’s living the good life with 3 perfect kids who apparently do so well in school.
-There’s also a priest character in the movie who tries to get Armando & Alex to repent from the gang life and Mario’s female companion in the movie struggles with her own daughter hanging with a bad crowd.
-As we see all this melodrama unfold, we’re also seeing gang members fighting each other and murders committed by the gangs as well.
-I still wonder was this movie meant to be somewhat preachy and teach us the wrongs of gang life?
-Or was this just another videohome for the Mexican-American audience to rent the hell out of?
-I'm leaning towards both opinions and it all works quite well.
-And with a second part to the movie?
-My attention is all there!
+Well for one, the movie seems to want be taken serious by showing us the cruelty of gang life and yet it also seems to heavily exploit it as well.
+The movie begins with leading man Mario acting like he’s living the good life with 3 perfect kids who apparently do so well in school, thus giving us sympathy for our leading man.
+There’s also a priest character in the movie who tries to get Armando & Alex to repent from the gang life, yet both brothers refuse any advice & help giving to them.
+Despite this, you almost feel sorry for them.
+You want them to not be this way because it is all so unfair for everyone around them.
+Another character making us feel sorry for them is Mario’s female companion in the movie whom struggles with her own daughter hanging out with a bad crowd.
+As we see all this melodrama unfold, we’re also seeing gang members fighting each other to a bloody pulp and brutal murders committed by the gangs as well.
+I do have to wonder if this movie was meant to be preachy and teach us the wrongs of gang life, or was this just another videohome for the Mexican-American audience to rent the hell out of & gush over.
+I'm leaning towards both opinions and it all somehow works out swell.

 Chicago: Pandillas Salvajes II

 Chicago: Pandillas Salvajes II is far more focused on action than melodrama.
-This time around we’re treated to plenty of scenes of gang violence and Mario Almada playing a vigilante at night.
+This time around we’re treated to more gang violence scenes and Mario Almada playing a vigilante at night.
 The movie ends with a conclusion and it’s a sad one of course.
 There’s also an unusually long scene with the remaining characters driving out to Mexico.
 I’d understand a minute or two of driving, but over 5 minutes?
 Ummm…